Star Wars Episode I: Racer

-Star Wars Episode I: Racer is a 1999 racing video game based on the podracing sequence featured in Star Wars: Episode I – The Phantom Menace.
-The game features all of the racers and race course on Tatooine featured in The Phantom Menace.
-It also adds several new courses, some on Tatooine, others on various planets.
-Several single player modes, including a tournament mode, are available for play.
-It also features multiplayer, the format of which varies by platform.
-Jake Lloyd and Lewis MacLeod, who portrayed Anakin Skywalker and Sebulba in The Phantom Menace, reprise their roles in the game.
+Star Wars Episode I: Racer is a 1999 racing video game based on the podracing sequence in the film Star Wars: Episode I – The Phantom Menace.
+The game features all of the racers and race course on Tatooine from The Phantom Menace.
+It adds several new courses, on Tatooine and various planets.
+It has several single player modes, including a tournament mode.
+The format of multiplayer mode varies by platform.
+Jake Lloyd and Lewis MacLeod, who portrayed Anakin Skywalker and Sebulba in The Phantom Menace, reprise their film roles in the game.

 Episode I: Racer received generally positive reviews from critics.
 Several major media outlets listed it as one of the top Star Wars video games.
-As of 2011, the game holds the Guinness record as the best-selling sci-fi racing game, having worldwide sales of 3.12 million and beating other series like Wipeout and F-Zero.
-Two titles featuring podracing were released after Episode I: Racers release.
+As of 2011, the game holds the Guinness record as the best-selling sci-fi racing game, with worldwide sales of 3.12 million units, followed by series like Wipeout and F-Zero.
+Two podracing games were released later.
 Star Wars: Racer Arcade, an arcade game featuring many similar tracks and characters, was released in 2000.
 A sequel, Star Wars Racer Revenge was released in 2002 for the PlayStation 2.

-Twenty years after the release of the game, it received an HD re-release for PlayStation 4 and Nintendo Switch.
-It was originally scheduled for May 2020, but was delayed to June 23 due to the COVID-19 pandemic.
-It was later released on Xbox One on October 27, 2020.
+Twenty years after the release of the game, it received an HD re-release for Nintendo Switch and PlayStation 4 in June 2020.
+It was later released on Xbox One in October 2020.